MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-frame.md

 In the Destination: Mars experience featured at [NASA's Kennedy Space Center](https://blogs.windows.com/devices/2016/09/19/hololens-experience-destination-mars-now-open-at-kennedy-space-center-visitor-complex/), visitors were invited into an immersive trip to the surface of Mars, guided by virtual representation of legendary astronaut Buzz Aldrin.

+**A virtual Buzz Aldrin becomes the focal point for users in Destination: Mars.**

 ![A virtual Buzz Aldrin becomes the focal point for users in Destination: Mars.](images/destinationmars-750px.png)

 As an immersive experience, these users were encouraged to look around, moving their head in all directions to see the virtual Martian landscape.
 Although to ensure the comfort of the users, Buzz Aldrin's narration and virtual presence provided a focal point throughout the experience.
 This virtual recording of Buzz (created by [Microsoft's Mixed Reality Capture Studios](https://www.microsoft.com/en-us/mixed-reality/capture-studios)) stood at real, human size, in the corner of the room allowing users to see him in near-complete view.
 Buzz's narration directed users to focus on different points in the environment (for example, a set of Martian rocks on the floor or a mountain range in the distance) with specific scene changes or objects introduced by him.

+**The virtual narrators will turn to follow a user's movement, creating a powerful focal point throughout the experience.**

 ![The virtual narrators will turn to follow a user's movement, creating a powerful focal point throughout the experience.](images/gazereset-750px.png)